jvansch1/ycharts-wiki/How-To-Squash-Migrations.md

 # 5. Fake migrations in local DB.
 python /sites/ycharts/manage.py migrate --fake
 ```
+2. All Developers that have open PRs with migrations need to re-do their migrations by:
+  - Deleting migrations that are in the PR.
+  - Running `python manage.py makemigrations`

 #### 4. Update Production
 1. Let staging run for a day to make sure everything looks good and nothing breaks.
 In the mean time there is a code freeze.
 No one is allowed to push to `master` or `develop`.
    > Reason no one is allowed to commit to develop (master is obvious) is because in the case that something does go wrong, we need to be able to roll back that commit.